dekzer-oss/wav-decoder/CONTRIBUTING.md

-# 🤝 Contributing to @dekzer/wav-decoder
+# 🤝 Contributing to `@dekzer/wav-decoder`

-Thanks for your interest in improving `@dekzer/wav-decoder`!
-This project welcomes contributions — whether you're fixing bugs, improving documentation, writing tests, or proposing features.
+Thank you for your interest in improving `@dekzer/wav-decoder`!
+This project welcomes contributions — whether you’re fixing bugs, improving documentation, writing tests, or proposing new features.

+---

-## 🧠 What this project is
+## 🧠 What This Project Is

-A streaming-capable WAV audio decoder written in TypeScript.
+**`@dekzer/wav-decoder`** is a streaming‑capable WAV audio decoder written in TypeScript:

+* Zero dependencies
-Zero dependencies.
-Works in Node.js, browsers, and AudioWorklets.
+* Works in Node.js, browsers, and AudioWorklets
-Supports PCM, IEEE float, A-law, µ-law — fully endianness-aware.
+* Supports PCM (8/16/24/32‑bit), IEEE float, A‑law, μ‑law
+* Fully endianness‑aware

 ---